kavyashreesiri/Information_Vis-HW2/README.md

 * Process followed:
     * Created project "Musicians" in OpenRefine by uploading the dataset.
     * Find Birth date
-    * Created a new column named birthdate that uses the first value it encounters when scanning from birthdate1 to birthdate2 to birthdate3 in each row.
+        * Create a new column named `birthdate` that uses the first value it encounters when scanning from birthdate1 to birthdate2 to birthdate3 in each row.
         * I used the below transform :
            `forNonBlank(cells.birthdate1.value, v1, v1, forNonBlank(cells.birthdate2.value, v2, v2, forNonBlank(cells.birthdate3.value, v3, v3, null)))`
+        * To apply transform,select one of the `birthdate` column and click on `Edit columns`,then choose `Add new column based on this column`
+        * Give `birthdate` as name of new column
+        * Insert the above transform in expression field,click OK
+        * This craetes a new column which stores birthdate value from one of columns of birthdate.
+    * Find Death date
+        * Create a new column named `deathdate` that uses the first value it encounters when scanning from deathdate1 to deathdate2 to deathdate3 in each row.
+        * I used the below transform :
+           `forNonBlank(cells.deathdate1.value, v1, v1, forNonBlank(cells.deathdate2.value, v2, v2, forNonBlank(cells.deathdate3.value, v3, v3, null)))`
-    * To apply transform,select one of the birthdate column and click on Edit cells,then choose Transform.
+        * To apply transform,select one of the `deathdate` column and click on  `Edit columns`,then choose `Add new column based on this column`
+        * Give `birthdate` as name of new column
+        * Insert the above transform in expression field,click OK
+        * This craetes a new column which stores deathdate value from one of columns of deathdate.
+    * Extract year of birth and death
+        * Use the below expression to extract only years from both birthdate and deathdate column
-    *
+        * Expression: `value.match(/.*(\d{4}).*/)[0]`
+        * First choose column,click on `Transform` and then insert the expression.
+        * This extracts last four digits from the birthdate and deathdate columns.
+        * In the expression, ".*" means a sequence of zero or more characters,"\d" indicates we are searching for a digit.
+        * "{4}" shows that we want to match exactly 4 digits.
+        * The value.match function returns an array of results, so we use "[0]" to retrieve only the first match.
+    * Convert both birthdate and deathdate to number type
+        * Now convert the column  to numeric type, by selecting column.
+        * Choose `Edit cells`,then `Common transforms`.Select `To number`
+        * Now we can see,there are few non-numeric values
+        * Do the process for both the columns.
+    * Calculate age from birthdate and deathdate
+        * Create a new column named `age` using birthdate and deathdate column.
+        * To apply transform,select one of the `birthdate` column and click on `Edit columns`,then choose `Add new column based on this column`
+        * Use this command:`cells.deathdate.value - cells.birthdate.value` and give new column name as `age`

+    * Find age of 27 year
+        *  Now,create a `Numeric Facet` on `age` column to consider records which are numeric
+        * Select column `age`,choose `facet`,then `Numeric Facet` which shows a histogram of the values
+        * From this,select only `numeric` values to extract valid numeric  records
+        * Now,create a Tranform on the same column by selecting E`dit cells`,then `Transform` and then insert the expression,value==27
+        * This gives 90 records which have age column value as 27.